Health club: Levels of services and offerings

 Health clubs offer many services and as a result, the monthly membership prices can vary greatly.
 A recent study of American clubs found that the monthly cost of membership ranged from US$15 per month at basic chain clubs that offer limited amenities to over US$200 per month at spa-oriented clubs that cater to families and to those seeking social activities in addition to a workout.
 In addition, some clubs - such as many local YMCAs and JCCs - offer per-use punch cards or one-time fees for those seeking to use the club on an as-needed basis.
 These one-time fees are commonly referred to as day passes.

 Costs can vary through the purchase of a higher-level membership, such as a Founders or a Life membership.
 Such memberships often have a high up-front cost but a lower monthly rate, making them potentially beneficial to those who use the club frequently and hold their memberships for years.

 Types of services in health clubs

 Health clubs in North America offer a number of facilities and services with different price points for different levels of services.
 Some services have differently-priced levels or tiers, such as regular, pro, platinum and gold facilities or packages.
 Some of the health and fitness facilities use cardio equipment, fitness screening, resistance-building equipment, pro shops, artificial sun-beds, health spas and saunas.
 The membership plans vary from as low as $20 per month, for value-priced gyms to as high as $700 per month.
 These health clubs, especially in the United States, are equipped with a range of facilities and provide personal trainer support.

 History

-An early public gymnasium started in Paris in 1847.
-The first health clubs for the general public were probably opened in Santa Monica, California in 1947 by Vic Tanny.